unionai/unionai-docs/source/core-concepts/launch-plans/activating-and-deactivating.md

 A confirmation modal will appear, allowing you to deactivate the launch plan and its schedule.

 :::{warning}
-Non-scheduled launch plans cannot be deactivated via the Union console.
+Non-scheduled launch plans cannot be deactivated via the UI.
-The Union console does not support deactivating launch plans that do not have schedules attached.
+The UI does not support deactivating launch plans that do not have schedules attached.
 You can deactivate them with `uctl` or `UnionRemote`.
 :::